phalcon/documentation/docs/dispatcher.md

 }
 ```

-!!! warning "NOTE"

-    Currently, the binder will only use the models primary key to perform a `findFirst()` on.
+> Currently the binder will only use the models primary key to perform a `findFirst()` on.
 An example route for the above would be `/posts/show/{1}`
+{: .alert .alert-warning }

 ## Not-Found (404)
-If an [Events Manager][events] has been defined, you can use it to intercept exceptions that are thrown when the controller/action pair are not found.
+If an [Events Manager](events.md) has been defined, you can use it to intercept exceptions that are thrown when the controller/action pair are not found.

 ```php
 <?php